 I am an Associate Professor of Pediatrics (Gastroenterology/Hepatology/Nutrition).
 My professional expertise is in the management and treatment of gastrointestinal diseases in children, particularly inflammatory bowel disease.
 My research background includes more than 15 years in basic and clinical virology of diarrheal agents and more recently a strong interest in cost effective quality care for my many patients with inflammatory bowel disease.
 My research experience and more than 25 years of practical clinical work inform my intellectual and patient-oriented incentive to find a more appropriate therapy for acute and chronic C. difficile colitis.

-I am an Instructor in the Department of Pediatrics, Division of Gastroenterology at Stanford University.
+I am a Clinical Assistant Professor in the Department of Pediatrics, Division of Gastroenterology at Stanford University.
 As a pediatric gastroenterologist, my goal is to improve the health, nutrition and quality of life of children and young adults with chronic disease, particularly Crohn's disease, ulcerative colitis, and liver disorders.
 As a researcher, my focus is on quality improvement, health care delivery, and developing strategies to help teens and young adults with childhood onset chronic disease their health well as they enter adulthood.

 I am an Instructor in the Department of Pediatrics, Division of Gastroenterology at Stanford University.
 As a clinical psychologist at Stanford Children’s Inflammatory Bowel Disease Center, my goal is to support patients and families from diagnosis of inflammatory bowel disease (IBD) through their transition to adult care.
 I work to educate patients about the importance of the mind-body connection in IBD, and provide targeted care for stress, anxiety, and mood challenges, pain and symptom management concerns, and coping with chronic illness.
 I am passionate about working with patients, families, and our IBD team to improve the health and quality of life of children, adolescents, and young adults with IBD.
 My research interests focus on developing and evaluating behavioral interventions for pain and symptom management in children and adults with chronic illness and pain conditions.
 Currently, my research is focused on: 1) investigating psychosocial and health outcomes in youth with IBD, with a focus on positive psychological factors; and 2) developing mindfulness-based interventions that target stress and pain symptoms common to IBD, and build resiliency and personal resources.